LOGIN INTERMEDIARIES BORROWERS

 How to compare commercial mortgage rates with Brickflow

-Using Brickflow’s commercial mortgage comparison tool is ultra-easy and ultra-fast, and gives you instant access to live loan options from across the market.
+Using Brickflow’s commercial mortgage comparison tool is ultra-easy and ultra-fast.
+Enter your property details in seconds and get instant, live loan options from across the market.

-What’s more, when you have found the best loan for your commercial property, you can lock in your rates by requesting a DIP (Decision in Principle) with your advisor.
-You’ll then receive an offer (or multiple offers) back within the hour.
+What’s more, when you have found the best loan for your commercial property, you can lock in your rates by requesting a DIP/DIPs (Decision in Principle).
+You’ll then receive multiple offers back within the hour.

 Here’s how to use our live market comparison tool: